kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

 This fork is meant to be constructive; an alternative vision.
-However, we've been arguing about how to use QUIC for years now and I don't expect that will change.
+However, we've been arguing about some of these issues for years now and I don't expect that will change any time soon.
-I'd like to try leading by example, demonstrating that it's possible to simplify the protocol and still support all of our use-cases.
+I'd like to try leading by example, demonstrating that it's possible to simplify the protocol and still support a documented set of use-cases.

-## Critique
-Before diving into the differences, I want to highlight the major issues with MoqTransport and why a fork is necessary.
+Here's a high level overview of the differences between MoqTransport and MoqTransfork:

-### Object Model
+## Object Model
-MoqTransport introduces the concept of Tracks, Groups, and Objects.
-While not explicitly stated, these implicitly map to media concepts:

-- **Track**: Audio/Video Track
-- **Group**: Video Group of Pictures
-- **Object**: Audio/Video Frame

-But how do you deliver these over QUIC?
-Unfortunately, "it depends".

-The application is responsible for choosing the properties of the object model via the "delivery preference", determining how the object model is mapped to QUIC streams (or datagrams).
+The object model is an abstraction exposed to the application, outlining how the transport is used.
-The application is further responsible for determining how to prioritize/drop objects or introduce gaps.

-This was always meant to be a compromise, allowing for experimentation without nailing any of the protocol down.
-The problem is that the stream mapping changes the properties of the object model and gives the same name to wildly different "objects".
+My biggest complaint with MoqTransport is that the properties of the object model change dynamically based on the publisher's "delivery preference".
-The application can further introducing gaps and reordering, exploding the number of permutations to support.
-We've managed to define so many dynamic properties that there is little concrete to build upon or reason about.
-It's difficult to build a generic library, use the transport, and even design the procotol when every sentence ends with "only when using a stream per X".

-I think the transport needs to have clearly defined properties.
-A developer should be able to understand the properties of a "group" without caveats or undefined behavior, and it should not change based on the application.
-QUIC is a great example of this; a QUIC stream is always the same.

-### Non-Reference Frames
-While not explicitly stated, the complexity in MoqTransport stems almost entirely from a single use-case: the ability to drop individual non-reference frames.

-Video codecs involve complicated dependencies between frames/slices.
-One such case is a "non-reference frame", which can be considered as a leaf node in the dependency graph.
-The idea is that non-reference frame can be dropped during congestion and the decoder can skip it without artifacts.

-This idea sounds good on paper but it's a trap.
-Good encoders try to avoid non-reference frames because they fundamentally reduce the compression ratio.
-They are dead-end bits that can't be used for prediction.
-You can configure the encoder to produce non-reference frames but the net result is a ~10% increase in bitrate (or cooresponding drop in quality).
-This is not worth the ability to halve the frame rate during congestion and drop the bitrate by ~20%.

-But the real problem is the complexity required for this impractical use-case.
-QUIC streams are reliable/ordered by design, so in order to drop individual frames it becomes necessary to subdivide them into a stream per frame along with associated bookkeeping.
-The dependency graph is not serialized on the wire, so the viewer must implement a GoP reassembler based on the parsed codec dependency graph.
-Without full dependency information, a publisher or relay can inadvertently drop/expire reference frames causing an undecodable mess.
-The draft

-MoqTransfork makes the ability to drop frames in the middle of a Group a non-goal; you can only drop the tail of a Group.
-It instead relies instead on decode order within a GoP (aka DTS), a simplification that is optimal for most encodings, avoids artifacts, and is used by WebRTC, HLS/DASH, and RTMP alike.
-An advanced application that wants to drop non-reference frames can use multiple tracks to form layers via SVC or B-pyramids.
-See the appendix for more details about media mapping.

-### Use-Cases
-I believe most of the issues with MoqTransport stem from a lack of concrete use-cases.

-The reality is that we're designing an experimental protocol by committee.
-A new use-case arrives and we morph the existing protocol to support it, often by making properties optional or dynamic.
-This is especially problematic when there's no declared use-case, such as the recent addition of gaps within a group (draft-04).
-It's impossible to argue against a proposal when you can't suggest an alternative, and the cost is additional complexity

-We've intentionally defered the difficult use-cases until later drafts as cooperation is more important than perfection.
-But I believe that some use-cases are just incompatible with the current design.
-For example, the ability to priorize Alice's base layer over Bob's enhancement layer.

-I think a better approach is to collect all of the use-cases, cull the impractical ones, and then design the protocol around the rest.
-We should not be afraid to say "no" if it compromises the simplicity or clarity of the protocol.
-I've written a lengthy appendix to that effect and I hope it's useful even outside of this fork.

-## Differences
-Here's a high level overview of the differences between MoqTransport and MoqTransfork.

-### QUIC Mapping
+This creates a lot of complexity and edge cases, as the meaning of a track/group/object will subtly change at runtime.

-The MoqTransfork object model is static and maps directly to QUIC streams.
+The MoqTransfork object model is static and maps directly to QUIC.

-The data within a QUIC stream is delivered reliably and in order until a STREAM_FIN, or abruptly truncated with a RESET_STREAM.
-Most importantly for live media, QUIC streams can be independently transmitted, prioritized, and reset.

-MoqTransfork builds on top of these properties since Group is a QUIC stream.
-Due to the nature of QUIC, most operations are done at the stream/group level.
-It's not possible to circumvent QUIC stream properties (ex. gaps in a stream) and attempting to do so defeats the purpose of using QUIC.

-The result is transport with well-defined properties.
-It's significantly simpler while still providing the necessary flexibility for a wide range of applications.
+MoqTransfork uses a QUIC stream or datagram per Group, depending on the subscription.
+This simplification is still able to support all of the use-cases; see the Appendix.

-### Subscriber Priority
+## Subscriber Priority
 As the original proponent of producer choosen priorities (send order), I'm ashamed to admit that I was wrong.
 Reality is more naunced; both the subscriber and publisher need to work together.

 MoqTransfork delegates the priority decision for the last mile to the subscriber.
-This is done via a `priority` (between tracks) and `order` (within a track) field within `SUBSCRIBE`.
+This is done via a `Track Priority` and `Group Order` field within `SUBSCRIBE`.

 If there's a single viewer, then this priority can be used all the way to origin.

-However, when relays and multiple viewers are involved, there needs to be some form of a tiebreaker.
-The publisher indicates the default value via `SUBSCRIBE_OK` or `INFO` and the relay should use it during conflicts.
-The result is that the last hop uses the viewer's preference, but upstream hops could instead use the producer's preference.
+However when there are multiple conflicting viewers, then a relay should use the producer's preference during conflicts as advertised in `INFO`.

+## Control Streams
+At the core of a transport are control messages.

+MoqTransport control messages are fine, but have the potential for head-of-line blocking as they share a single stream.
+There's also just a lot of messages for state transitions such as `UNSUBSCRIBE`, `SUBSCRIBE_ERROR`, `SUBSCRIBE_DONE`, etc.

+MoqTransfork continues the trend of leveraging QUIC with a separate control stream per transaction.
+The stream is instead closed or reset with an error code.
+This removes the need for any messages that start with `UN` or end with `_DONE`, `_ERROR`, `_RESET`, etc.

-### Byte Offsets
+## Byte Offsets
-When a connection or subscription is severed, it's desirable to resume where it left off.
+When a connection or subscription is severed, it's often desirable to resume where it left off.

 MoqTransport implements this via subscriptions that can start/end at an object ID within a group.
-This is an okay approach, however it can result in redownloading objects (ex. incomplete keyframes) especially when groups are delivered out of order.
+This is an okay approach, however it results in redownloading partial objects and a fragmented cache at parsed boundaries.
-Unfortunately it causes a fragmented cache, as a relay needs to parse incoming streams, split them at object boundaries, and operate independently on each object.

 MoqTransfork instead utilizes FETCH to serve incomplete Groups starting at a byte offset.
 QUIC streams are tail dropped when reset so there's no need for a more complex mechanism.
-This subtle change dramatically simplifies relays, allowing them to stream from a cache at a byte offset instead of a parsed marker (object ID).
-An advanced relay can now even forward STREAM chunks out of order which was not always possible with Object IDs.

-### Control Streams
-MoqTransport control messages are fine, but have the potential for head-of-line blocking as they share a single stream.
-There's also just a lot of messages for state transitions such as `UNSUBSCRIBE`, `SUBSCRIBE_ERROR`, `SUBSCRIBE_DONE`, etc.

-MoqTransfork continues the trend of leveraging QUIC with a separate control stream per transaction.
-There are no more messages that start with `UN` or end with `_DONE`, `_ERROR`, `_RESET`, etc; the stream state machine is used instead.
-This simplifies the protocol since an error code is often sufficient.

-Additionally, flow control can be used to limit the maximum number of bidirectional streams per direction, removing the need for something like `MAX_ANNOUNCE` or `MAX_SUBSCRIBE`.
+It also allows an advanced relay to forward STREAM frames directly.

-### Datagram Support
+## Datagram Support
+Datagrams are useful when payloads are small, overhead is important, and the desired latency is below the RTT.

-MoqTransport supports sending objects as QUIC datagrams via a track preference.
+MoqTransport supports sending objects as QUIC datagrams via a publisher track preference.
-This is often useful when the desired latency is below the RTT as it avoids some overhead.

-The problem with QUIC datagrams is that they do a poor job catering to higher latency subscribers.
-When retransmissions are possible, such as when RTT is low and bandwidth is available, the one-and-done nature of datagrams results in a worse user experience.
-It might make sense to use datagrams for a live stream, but not if you want to serve those same objects for the VOD.

-To fix this, datagrams in MoqTransfork are requested by the subscriber.
-The SUBSCRIBE message contains a `Datagrams Enabled` field that indicates the subscriber supports them and a publisher MAY transmit each GROUP via a datagram instead.
+This works for real-time viewers but results in a poor experience for higher latency viewers.
+Datagrams also disable drop notifications which are required for reliable playback.

+MoqTransfork instead lets the subscriber indicate if it wants to receive datagrams for a subscription.
-This has some ramifications since it disables drop notifications, but saves a few bytes on the wire (~10 per GROUP) which is more efficient for audio use-cases.
+If so, Groups may be silently dropped for whatever reason, but it saves a few bytes on the wire (~10 per Group) which is desirable for audio use-cases.

-### Use-Cases
+## Use-Cases
-While MoqTransfork is payload agnostic, the appendix contains a number of media use-cases and recommended approaches.
+The appendix contains a number of media use-cases and recommended approaches.
 These are by no means required or comprehensive, but are meant to help illustrate the careful layering of Media over QUIC.